StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/map_filter.md

 ## Description

 Filters key-value pairs in a map by applying a Boolean array or a [Lambda expression](../Lambda_expression.md) to each key-value pair.
 The pair that evaluates to `true` is returned.

-This function is supported from v3.0.
+This function is supported from v3.1 onwards.

 From v2.5, StarRocks supports querying complex data types MAP and STRUCT from data lakes.
 MAP is an unordered collection of key-value pairs, for example, `{"a":1, "b":2}`.